a05314158/personnel-department-/README.md

 Overview
 The Employee Management System is a command-line application designed to streamline the management of employee data within an organization.
 It provides functionalities such as adding new employees, updating their information, and displaying a sorted list based on last names.

+if you want start programm.
+Start main faile

 Project Structure
 The project consists of three main files: